 Vatican, Germany reaffirm Paris climate accord post-US

-Pope Francis poses for a photograph with German Chancellor Angela Merkel and her husband Joachim Sauer, left, on the occasion of their private audience, at the Vatican City, Saturday, June 17, 2017.
-Pope Francis shares a laugh with German Chancellor Angela Merkel and her husband Joachim Sauer, left, on the occasion of their private audience, at the Vatican, Saturday, June 17, 2017.
+Pope Francis looks on after his private audience with German Chancellor Angela Merkel, at the Vatican, Saturday, June 17, 2017.
+Pope Francis sits at a table with German Chancellor Angela Merkel on the occasion of their private audience, at the Vatican City, Saturday, June 17, 2017.

 Discussions